Michigan Labor Laws: Everything You Need to Know

 - the mistake causing the overpayment was because of the employer, an employee, or a representative of either one

 - when the employer gives the employee an explanation in writing as to the cause of the deduction.
 It should be received no less than one pay period prior to the deduction being taken out of the employee's wages

 - the deduction amount is less than 15 percent of the employee's gross wages for the affected pay period

 - the deduction occurs after all deductions have been made that are required by law or due to a collective bargaining agreement

-- the deduction doesn't decrease the employee's gross wages that is either greater than the federal minimum wage or the state minimum wage, whichever is less
+- the deduction doesn't decrease the employee's gross wages that are either greater than the federal minimum wage or the state minimum wage, whichever is less

-- the deduction has to happen by six months after overpayment
+- the deduction has to happen by six months after the overpayment

 - overpayment is from an error or misprint